-Spanning over 58,000 hectares in western NSW, Mallee Cliffs National Park contains one of the largest feral-proof fences in the southern hemisphere, and is the site of a groundbreaking mammal reintroduction program.
+Spanning over 58,000 hectares in western New South Wales, Mallee Cliffs National Park contains one of the largest feral-proof fences in the southern hemisphere, and is the site of a groundbreaking mammal reintroduction program.
 Protecting regionally significant examples of vegetation communities that were formerly abundant in the region, from Spinifex covered sand dunes to old-growth Mallee woodlands, the park provides key habitat for several iconic threatened species.

 Mallee Cliffs National Park is located about 30 kilometres from Mildura, in the south-west of NSW.
 Established as a national park in 1977, Mallee Cliffs covers 57,969 hectares of open grassy plains, spinifex covered dunes, Belah woodlands and old-growth Mallee.
 These habitats protect a diverse range of threatened and declining species, giving the park significant conservation value.

 In partnership with the NSW National Parks and Wildlife Service (NPWS, AWC has constructed a 37.2 kilometre feral predator-proof fence within Mallee Cliffs National Park, creating a 9,570 hectare exclosure of ecologically significant bushland which, once cleared of predators, will be home to at least 10 regionally extinct mammal species as part of an ambitious rewilding program.
 The program began in October 2019 with the release of the Greater Bilby into a 480 hectare, specially-designed breeding zone.

-The park is located in a semi-arid zone where the annual rainfall is highly variable, and the summers are extremely hot, with a maximum recorded temperature of 50.7° Celcius.
+The park is located in a semi-arid zone where the annual rainfall is highly variable, and the summers are extremely hot, with a maximum recorded temperature of 50.7° Celsius.
 There are no permanent streams or natural water bodies within the national park.

 Mallee Cliffs protects two primary vegetation communities typical of the region, Mallee woodlands and Belah-Rosewood woodland.
 The dominant Mallee species are Yorrell, White Mallee and Red Mallee, and some of the woodland is characterised by a spinifex understorey.
 Small areas of the park have been impacted by historic grazing practices during the park’s previous life as a pastoral property.
 The park last experienced major wildfires in 1975 and 1977 and, since then, there have been no fires aside from some minor prescribed burns.
 Many vegetation communities within the park are now sufficiently mature to provide important habitat for a range of threatened species.